ilongaelton/nasa-s-mars-news/README.md

 min_temp: the minimum temperature, in Celsius, of a single Martian day (sol)
 pressure: The atmospheric pressure at Curiosity's location

-we Examine the data types that are currently associated with each column.
-If necessary, cast (or convert) the data to the appropriate datetime, int, or float data types. we Analyze your dataset by using Pandas functions to answer the following questions:
+We examine the data types that are currently associated with each column.
+If necessary, cast (or convert) the data to the appropriate datetime, int, or float data types.
+We analyze your dataset by using Pandas functions to answer the following questions:

 How many months exist on Mars?
 How many Martian (and not Earth) days worth of data exist in the scraped dataset?